 Step Completed by Action 1 Market Create an e-Tag for the interchange schedule and obtain an e-Tag ID.
 Participant Note: The market participant is required to submit the e-Tag by 32 minutes prior to the dispatch hour (35 minutes in advance of the dispatch hour to support reallocation for NERC Transmission Loading Relief procedures).
 See step 13.
-2 Market ParticipantSubmit dispatch data from intertie zones.
+Participant by an e-Tag ID.
+Submit dispatch data from intertie zones.
 Dispatch data shall be accompanied by an e-Tag ID.
 Submission of dispatch data will follow the requirements identified in MR Ch.
 7 Sec.
 3 and Market Manual 4.2 .
 3 Market Receive schedule for interchange schedules for another control area market.
-Participant To successfully complete an interchange schedule , the market participant must also successfully navigate markets in external control areas .
+Participant To successfully complete an interchange schedule , the market participant must also successfully navigate markets in external control areas.
+If a market participant is scheduled in another market for a quantity that is less than the quantity offered or bid in the IESO-administered markets , the market participant must revise the e-Tag.
+If it is more than 60 minutes in advance of the dispatch hour , the market participant must revise the dispatch data to include the updated e-Tag ID and to lower the offer/bid quantity to equal the other control area schedule.

-Table 7-3: Procedural Steps for Boundary Entity Dispatch Instructions
+Table 7-3: Procedural Ste ps for Boundary Entit v Dispatch Instructions y biopaten moti actions